Gowtham9503/Collab_Tool/README.md

  - A Full Stack Real-Time Collaboration Platform built with MERN Stack, Socket.IO, and Axios.

- - t enables multiple users to edit, share documents, track version history, and comment in real-time, all in a smooth and synchronized environment.
+ - it enables multiple users to edit, share documents, track version history, and comment in real-time, all in a smooth and synchronized environment.

  - This project is deployed on Vercel for easy access and collaboration.